 - DIGITAL PARTNERS NETWORK PLC, we or us

-DIGITAL PARTNERS NETWORK PLC, a company incorporated in England and Wales with registered number 13532707 whose registered office is 1 Bickenhall Mansions, Bickenhall Street, London, England, W1U 6BP
+DIGITAL PARTNERS NETWORK PLC, a company incorporated in England and Wales with registered number 13532707 whose registered office is at 1 Bickenhall Mansions, Bickenhall Street, London, England, W1U 6BP;

 - UK and EU Cookie Law